 As we can see from the definitions above, organizational culture, identity and image are strongly related and interdependent (more details about the relation between culture, identity and image see the article Mary Jo Hatch, Majken Schultz, “Relations between organizational culture, identity and image“, European Journal of Marketing).

 More specifically, the relationships between culture, image and identity form a circular process.
-They are all distinct aspects of the organization, but at the same time, they are all connected, influencing reciprocally one another.
+They are all distinct aspects of the organization, but at the same time, they are all interconnected.

 In this process, the internal and the external context intersects.
 While the organizational culture is embedded in the company and encompasses the organizational identity, the image is subjected to the effects of the external environment.